watchexec/watchexec/doc/watchexec.1.md

 **-n**

-:   Dont use a shell

-This is a shorthand for \--shell=none.
+:   Shorthand for \--shell=none

 **\--emit-events-to**=*MODE*

 :   Configure event emission

-Watchexec emits event information when running a command, which can be used by the command to target specific changed files.
+Watchexec can emit event information when running a command, which can be used by the child process to target specific changed files.

 One thing to take care with is assuming inherent behaviour where there is only chance.
 Notably, it could appear as if the \`RENAMED\` variable